hexasoftuk/Hexasoft.Zxcvbn/Readme.md

 Version history
 ---------------
 - 2.0.0 Update library to .NET Standard 2.0.
-Upgrade unit test library to .NET Core 3.1
+Upgrade unit test library to .NET Core 3.1.
+Upgrade jint to 3.0.0-beta-1632.
 - 1.1.0 Updated zxcvbn to 4.4.2, updated tests to match
 - 1.0.2 Fixed bugs with passwords containing `'` and `\` characters.
 Requires Jint 2.10.3
 - 1.0.0 Initial public release, using zxcvbn 4.2.0